 1. It makes the concrete slippery.

-If you finally decided to seal your driveway, you should go with the type of sealers that has polymer grit additives.
+If you finally decide to seal your driveway, you should go with the type of sealers that has polymer grit additives.
 Regular sealers can cause the surface to get slippery.

 2. You get exposed to harsh chemicals.